JagadeeshAJK/Set-Associative-Mapping-in-Cache-Memory-/Readme.md

 # **Set Associative Mapping in Cache Memory**

-In modern computing systems, cache memory plays a crucial role in bridging the speed gap between the processor and the main memory.
+&nbsp;&nbsp;&nbsp;&nbsp;In modern computing systems, cache memory plays a crucial role in bridging the speed gap between the processor and the main memory.
 Efficient cache design is essential for enhancing system performance by reducing memory access latency.
 Among various cache mapping techniques, set-associative mapping strikes a balance between simplicity and flexibility, minimizing conflict misses while maintaining manageable hardware complexity.

- This project presents the design and simulation of a set-associative cache memory using Verilog Hardware Description Language (HDL).
+&nbsp;&nbsp;&nbsp;&nbsp; This project presents the design and simulation of a set-associative cache memory using Verilog Hardware Description Language (HDL).
 The implementation features a 4-set cache with 4 ways per set, enabling multiple blocks to reside in the same set to improve hit rates.
 Key functionalities such as read and write operations,